AUTeam2/server-setup/README.md

 **IP address:** You can find the local IP address using `docker-machine ip Default`, and then access the services in your browser with the correct IP and port number, e.g. 192.168.99.100:8000.

+## Connecting to the MQTT message broker (Mosquitto)

+You can connect to the service on our development server at mqtt://auteam2.mooo.com.

+**Clients for testing or monitoring:**
+You can use:
+- Our "homemade" clients for the project,
+- the simple command-line Mosquitto clients from Eclipse for testing,
+- a web client (connect to port 9001): [eclipse paho](https://www.eclipse.org/paho/clients/js/utility/),
+- or some client with GUI, [many good ones here](https://www.hivemq.com/blog/seven-best-mqtt-client-tools/).

+**AUTeam2 homemade clients:**
+- Python client: _Insert link_.
+- C++ client: _Insert link_.

+**Mosquitto-clients from Eclipse:** (requires install on your machine)
+- Subscribe to (=listen for) messages on a topic:
+    - `mosquitto_sub -h <server-address> -t "#" -v -u <username> -P <password>`
+    - The topic `"#"` is all topics, `"$SYS/#"` is all system messages.
+    - Otherwise, the topic is any text string, that you might expect broadcasts on.
+- Publish (=send) a single message on a topic:
+    - `mosquitto_pub -h <server-address> -t "Topic" -m "Message Text" --id <YourName> -u <username> -P <password>`

+**Security:**
+- The message broker is password protected currently.
+Ask someone to get the username and password.
+- In the future, we will use TLS and that will require certificates.
+- When you've made a password file for the server, it needs to be hashed.
+Do that by (requires Mosquitto installed on your machine):
+    - `mosquitto_passwd -U mosquitto/passwd.txt`.

+**Connection methods:**
+- MQTT over TCP on port 1883.
+- MQTT over Websockets on port 9001.

 ## Test-cases

 The test cases and results for these files are stored in the folder *test-cases/*.
 To run, do e.g.: